August 08, 2022 6 min read

 4. Roll up!
 (Or add your herbal blend to a bowl or pipe.
 Some herbal blends may even be suitable for a dry herb vaporizer, if you’d like) If you’re rolling a joint, we recommend a lightweight hemp paper or another thin paper that won’t interfere with the flavor of your herbal blend.
 Don’t forget to add a crutch to keep the mouthpiece from caving in and herb from slipping through.

 5. Smoke a bit, not a lot.
 Until you know how your botanical blend will make you feel, start with a few puffs.
-This is especially true if you included some form of cannabis in your herbal mix.
-You can always takes a few more puffs later, so it’s best to go slow and not overdo it.
+This is especially true if you include some form of cannabis in your herbal mix.
+You can always take a few more puffs later, so it’s best to go slow and not overdo it.

 Looking for legal, hemp-derived THC and flower products?
 Check out our Elev8 Collection.